MTouthang/Articles101/markdown.md

     ***This is both Bold and Italic***

 5. **Blockquotes**
-    A sign (>) is added in front of a phrase or text to create blockquote.
+    A sign (>) is added in front of a phrase or text to create a blockquote.
     **Nested Blockquotes** - A sign (>>) is added in front of a phrase or text to create nested blockquote
     ```md
     > This is a blockquote
-    > We can put multiple text or sentence
+    > We can put multiple texts or sentences
     >> Thi is a nested blockquote
     ```
     > This is a blockquote.
     > We can put multiple text or sentence.
-    >> This is a nested blockquote.
+    >> This is nested blockquote.

 6. **List**
     List can be of ordered or unordered lists where things can be organized.
     **Ordered Lists** - Ordered lists can be created by using a line items with numbers followed by periods.
-    The number can be in randomly order manner but it should start with number one.
+    The number can be in a random order manner but it should start with number one.
     **Unordered Lists** - A line items with dashes(-), asterisks(*) or plus sign(+) added in front of it with one or more indent to create an Unordered Lists.
     ```md
     a. order list one